 Software Engineer career paths give professionals in this field a choice between focusing on programming, leaning on their knowledge of the software development cycle and soft skills to lead a software development team, or choosing other specializations such as mobile, big data, or computer systems security.

-With a few years of experience, a Senior Software Engineer would have more of a guiding influence on the software development cycle, with a mastery of a variety of programming languages and an understanding of higher-level business considerations.
-In this role, Software Engineers typically double as Managers of small teams of their own while also being tasked with project management responsibilities.
+With a few years of experience, a Senior Software Engineer would have more of a guiding influence on the software development cycle, balancing technical expertise and a mastery of a variety of programming languages with an understanding of higher-level business considerations.
+In this role, Software Engineers typically double as engineering managers, steering small teams of their own while also being tasked with project management responsibilities.

-Along this career path, a veteran Software Engineer could be ready to step into jobs with even more management responsibilities.
-Tech Leads, Team Managers, and Technical Architects are managers of large teams with significant influence over the entire software development process.
+Along this Software Engineer career path, a veteran Software Engineer could be ready to step into jobs with even more management responsibilities.
+A Tech Lead, Technical Architect, Team Manager, or other types of engineering managers who will typically oversee a large engineering team and carry significant influence over the entire software development process.

-The highest rung of this particular career path would be Chief Technology Officer or CTO.
+The highest rung of the software engineering career ladder would be Chief Technology Officer or CTO.

 But software engineering career paths can differ based on how an engineer chooses to specialize.
 All of these jobs could certainly be found along a software engineering career path: